 at the~\acs{bh} event horizon~$r_\text{h}=M+\sqrt{M^2-a^2}$ (the largest real root of~$\Delta$), where~$\Omega_\text{h}\equiv a/(r_\text{h}^2+a^2)$ is the angular velocity of the \acs{bh} event horizon.
 All the above amplitudes are also functions of the angular numbers, $R=R_{\ell}^m, I=I_{\ell}^m$ and~$T=T_{\ell}^m$.
 We occasionally omit such dependence whenever it is obvious.
 Above we defined the useful parameter

-Its absolute value is the ratio of the characteristic deflection radius~$\sim M(\omega^2+k_\infty^2)/k_\infty^2$ (c.f., Eq.~\eqref{radialEOMII}) to the de Broglie wavelength~$1/k_\infty$.
-For~$\eta^2\gg1$ the scalar field behave as a beam of classical particles~\footnote{More precisely, as we shall see only the modes~$\ell \gg1$ describe classical particles with impact parameter~$b=k_\infty/\sqrt{\ell(\ell+1)}$.} (\emph{particle} limit), whereas for~$\eta^2\ll1$ the wave effects are at their strongest (\emph{wave} limit).
+Its absolute value is the ratio of the characteristic (gravitational) deflection radius~$\sim M(\omega^2+k_\infty^2)/k_\infty^2$ (as can be read from Eq.~\eqref{radialEOMII}) to the de Broglie wavelength~$1/k_\infty$.
+For~$\eta^2\gg1$ the scalar field behaves as a beam of classical particles\footnote{More precisely, as we shall see only the modes~$\ell \gg1$ describe classical particles with impact parameter~$b=k_\infty/\sqrt{\ell(\ell+1)}$.} (\emph{particle} limit), whereas for~$\eta^2\ll1$ the wave effects are at their strongest (\emph{wave} limit).

 Note that we must consider only frequencies~$\omega>\mu$, which can arrive to spatial infinity and, so, that allow us to define a scattering problem (alternatively, this is enforced by the Lorentz boost from the scalar's proper frame to the \acs{bh} frame).
-The ratios~$R/I$ and~$T/I$ are fixed by Eq.~\eqref{KG_rad} (or, equivalently, by~\eqref{KG_rad_alt}) and can always be obtained numerically, \eg, by solving Eq.~\eqref{KG_rad_alt} with boundary condition~\eqref{scalar_horiz} (where one can put~$T=1$, using the linearity of the \acs{ode}) and comparing the numerical solution with~\eqref{scalar_infin}.
+The ratios~$R/I$ and~$T/I$ are fixed by Eqs.~\eqref{KG_rad} (or, equivalently, by~\eqref{KG_rad_alt}) and can always be obtained numerically, \eg, by solving Eq.~\eqref{KG_rad_alt} with boundary condition~\eqref{scalar_horiz} (where one can put~$T=1$, using the linearity of the \acs{ode}) and comparing the numerical solution with~\eqref{scalar_infin}.
 It is easy to show -- through the conservation of the Wronskian -- that the amplitudes satisfy the relation

-A monochromatic plane wave of frequency~$\omega$ and wave vector~$\bm{k }_\infty=k_\infty\bm{\xi}$, where~$\bm{\xi}=-\cos\beta {\partial}_ z+\sin \beta {\partial}_y$~\footnote{Without loss of generality, due to the axial symmetry with respect to the \acs{bh}'s rotation axis~${\partial}_z$.}, deformed by a long-range gravitational potential~$\eta/r$ can be written in the form~\cite{Matzner:1968,Glampedakis:2001cx} \begin{widetext}
+A monochromatic plane wave of frequency~$\omega$ and wave vector~$\bm{k }_\infty=k_\infty\bm{\xi}$, where~$\bm{\xi}=-\cos\beta {\partial}_ z+\sin \beta {\partial}_y$,\footnote{Without loss of generality, due to the axial symmetry with respect to the \acs{bh}'s rotation axis~${\partial}_z$.} deformed by a long-range gravitational potential~$\eta/r$ can be written in the form~\cite{Matzner:1968,Glampedakis:2001cx} \begin{widetext}

 \end{widetext} So, choosing the incident amplitude

 the solution~\eqref{scalar_decomp} describes a beam of scalar particles with proper number density~$n$ and momentum~$\hbar\bm{k}_\infty$ scattering off a Kerr \acs{bh}.
 Note that we need to include the amplitude~$\sqrt{\hbar n/\mu}$, so that the energy density current of the plane wave is~$\lim_{r \to \infty}(-T_{t\alpha} \xi^\alpha)=(n k_\infty/\mu) (\hbar \omega)$, \ie, the product of the number density current~$n k_\infty/\mu$ and the energy of each particle~$\hbar \omega$.